anarehder/WishList-POC/README.md

 - Para todas as requisições em caso de não existir nada cadastrado no banco ainda é retornada a mensagem: There are no items yet!

-- Quando o valor for inválido e não for possivel encontra-lo no banco será retornada a mensagem: No result for this search!
+- Quando o valor for inválido, id inexistente no banco por exemplo, e não for possivel encontra-lo no banco será retornada a mensagem: No result for this search!

 - Se não for possivel editar ou adicionar um filme ou review será retornada a mensagem: The movie was not inserted/edited! / The movie review was not inserted/edited! / It was not possible to mark as watched!